matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/homework/hw01/README.md

 ![Forward projection](forwardProjection.png "Forward projection")

-From this sinomgram, I implemented the Filtered Back Projection (FBP) and confronted it with the `iradon` function from scipy to test its correctness.
+From this sinogram, I implemented the Filtered Back Projection (FBP) and confronted it with the `iradon` function from scipy to test its correctness.
 Apart from a rotated visualization, the result looks pretty similar.

 ![Backward projection](backProjection.png "Backward projection")